lit/rfcs/rfcs/NNNN-decorator-roadmap.md

 The new decorator spec passes field and accessor initial values through a separate callback from `set()`.
 This allows us to know when we are receiving an initial value and not reflect it to an attribute.
 This is part of a [long-standing issue](https://github.com/lit/lit/issues/1476) where we would like to not create any attributes spontaneously on an element.

-We will _not_ do this, as it will make migrating more challenging.
+We will _not_ do this initially, as it will make migrating more challenging.
+We will instead open another RFC on how to opt out of initial value reflection for both experimental and standard decorators.

 #### Restoring default property values when attributes are removed